asarr22/Ubuntu-SSH/README.md

 3. Go to Actions tab again, Click and run workflow manually

 4. After few mins the script will spam *SSH* in Terminal , Enjoy !

+5. Also you can found SSH IP in https://dashboard.ngrok.com/endpoints/status

 #### Credits and Thanks to People Who Helped me ####